alix-tz/escriptorium-documentation/docs/search.md

 ## Search scope

-A search query can be performed in all the projects at once, or inside only one project, or, withing a document, on a specific [transcription version](transcribe.md#transcription-versions).
+A search query can be performed in all the projects at once, or inside only one project, or, within a document, on a specific [transcription version](transcribe.md#transcription-versions).

 On the home page and on the "My Project", the scope of the search will be, by default, set to "all projects", as mentioned in the search hint.